Kids’ video diaries about life during COVID-19

 Every child is unique.
 The way they are coping with the impacts of coronavirus is no different.

 Lockdowns, school closures and physical distancing are all having a big impact on children.

 UNICEF asked children from around the world to document their lives at home.
 To get a glimpse into their world and to inspire others.
-From Egypt to Italy to India, these videos show how every child has a unique way of coping with the effects of coronavirus.
+From Italy to Iraq to South Africa, these videos show how every child has a unique way of coping with the effects of coronavirus.

 “I hope corona never comes to us.”

 Muna, 10, lives in a camp in Yemen after being displaced by violence in the country – the world’s largest humanitarian crisis.
 Despite the dire situation, she reminds us to be grateful for the things we can enjoy.